ElinaBoman/rootme/TESTING.md

 - Chrome
 - Mozilla Firefox
 - Safari
-For some reason there were a few product images that wasn't displayed.
-Other then that I did not find any errors.
+For some reason there were a few product images that weren't displayed.
+Other than that I did not find any errors.

-### Lighthouse Repport
+### Lighthouse Rapport

 ![Lighthouse](/docs/readme/lighthouse.png)